DOI-USGS/ISIS3/Getting-started-with-testing-(gtest).md

 Be sure to choose a substring of the exception message that will uniquely identify it, but only use parts of the string identified in the actual code.
 Anything like `**USER ERROR**` or `in IsisAml.cpp at 1613` that are added based on user preference settings should not be included in the substring.
 The IException and Preferences classes test that these are properly added onto the error messages.

 Normally, if the error message does not contain the substring, gtest will only output the the expression evaluated to false.
 To make the failure message more helpful, we add `<< e.toString().toStdString()` which outputs the full error message if the test fails.

+## Test fixtures
+Because each test case is a completely fresh environment, there is often set-up code that is shared between multiple test cases.
+You can use a test fixture to avoid copying and pasting this set-up code multiple times.
+See the [gtest documentation](https://github.com/abseil/googletest/blob/master/googletest/docs/primer.md#test-fixtures-using-the-same-data-configuration-for-multiple-tests) for how to create and use fixtures in gtest.

+In order to conform to our test case naming conventions, all test fixtures need to be named `ClassName_FixtureName`.
+For example, a fixture that sets up a BundleSettings object in a not-default state for the BundleSettings unit test could be called `BundleSettings_NotDefault`.

 ## Test parameterization
 If the same process needs to be run with several different inputs, it can be easily automated via [value-parameterized tests](https://github.com/abseil/googletest/blob/master/googletest/docs/advanced.md#value-parameterized-tests).
 In order to maintain test naming conventions, when you call the `INSTANTIATE_TEST_CASE_P` macro make sure the first parameter is. `ClassName`.
 For example